ThePiHut/statusboard/README.md

-# GPIO Zero code for the STATUS Board and STATUS Zero
+# GPIO Zero tutorial and examples for the STATUS Board and STATUS Zero

 STATUS Board comprises five strips, each containing a button and a pair of LEDS (red and green).

+STATUS Zero comprises three strips, each containing a pair of LEDS (red and green).

 ## Install the software